Bannatz/Bannatz/README.md

 ### Heya, Im Bannatz and currently 18 Years Old!

-## Im a Student for Electrical Engineering and i Programm as a Hobby
+## Im a Student for Electrical Engineering
 - Im currently learning Java, C++ and C#
 - I can programm in Python and Rust
 - Im looking forward to learn some more Programming Languages!